-The Leslie H. and William L. Collins College of Professional Studies provides graduate assistant-ships to graduate students currently enrolled in a master’s program.
+The Lesley H. and William L. Collins College of Professional Studies provides graduate assistant-ships to graduate students currently enrolled in a master’s program.

 Two types of Graduate Assistants include academic and non-academic assistantships.
 These students are specifically selected because of their academic achievement and the expectation that they will act as creative scholars.

 To request a GA for academic/marketing support please fill out the following form, click here.
 Responses will be within 24-48 hrs.

 Monday - Thursday: 12:00 p.m. – 5:00 p.m.

 Julia Varvaro is a second year graduate student in the Homeland Security and Criminal Justice program in CPS, where she works on research for professors as well as handles the college’s marketing and event planning.
 In May 2018, she graduated from St. John’s where she majored in Business and minored in Arabic.
 During her undergraduate studies, she interned for the United States Secret Service where she worked with counterfeit currency and was also able to accompany the agents on presidential protection details.
 Aside from working as a Graduate Assistant, she is also a Legal Assistant at a Law Firm where she handles client records and authorizations.